 Wetlands are regulated under the Clean Water Act (CWA).
 The definition of wetlands varies among state and federal agencies, but the USACE uses a three-parameter method that includes assessing vegetation, hydrology, and soils.
 Wetlands commonly present in estuarine to marine habitats are salt marshes dominated by pickleweed (Salicornia virginica) and other salt tolerant plant species.
-No wetlands under the USACE jurisdiction are present at or near the Proposed Action sites based on aerial photographs of the Proposed Action area (Google Earth) and baseline survey reports for the Harbor (MEC and Associates 2002).
-The closest wetlands via water are at Cabrillo Beach in the Outer Harbor, including the Cabrillo Salt Marsh (a 3.25-acre [1.3-ha] wetland constructed by the Port), over 0.6 mi (1.0 km) from the closest Proposed Action disposal area.
+Three narrow "basins" are present between the abandoned wharf and the adjacent backland at Berths 134-135.
+The constructed shoreline of the landfill is assumed to have been new concrete and riprap when built with no soil or soft sediment remaining.
+Currently, however, patches of soft sediment, that are assumed to have been deposited from storm drain runoff (large storm drain from Machado Lake area discharges in the northeast corner of Northwest Slip), are present along the shoreline.
+Pickleweed and several other species have colonized the deposited soft sediment patches in the basins (Weston Solutions, 2008).
+The other species include upland plants such as fountain grass (Pennisetum setaceum) and telegraph weed (Heterotheca grandiflora) and facultative (found in both wetlands and uplands) plants such as tree tobacco (Nicotiana glauca), Canada horseweed (Conyza canadensis), goosefoot (Chenopodium album), and mulefat (Baccharis salicifolia).
+The area covered by pickleweed is approximately 0.042 acre (0.017 ha) in the northern basin with only one plant in the middle basin and none in the southern basin.
+Plant cover appears to be sparse to moderate, and high tides carry trash into this area.
+Concrete rubble is also present.
+The area supporting pickleweed meets the criteria for a USACE jurisdictional wetland, but the wetland functions of this area are minimal due to the small size and isolated location.
+No freshwater wetlands under the USACE jurisdiction are present at or near the Proposed Action sites based on aerial photographs of the Proposed Action area (Google Earth) and baseline survey reports for the Harbor (MEC Analytical Systemsand Associates, 2002).
+The closest wetlands via water are at Cabrillo Beach in the Outer Harbor, including the Cabrillo Salt Marsh (a 3.25-acre [1.3-ha] wetland constructed by the Port) is at Cabrillo Beach in the Outer Harbor, over 0.6 mi (1.0 km) from the closest Proposed Action disposal area.